 “Allow me to express to you, on behalf of all the priests benefiting from this precious financial aid, and on my own behalf, my profound gratitude for your providential intervention.
 Indeed, with the latest measures taken to limit the spread of COVID-19, our priests who live mainly on Sunday offerings are experiencing great difficulties and can no longer meet their basic needs.
 It is, therefore, to tell you that your financial assistance is welcomed as a heavenly intervention.
 Thank you for always being instruments of providence for our particular churches.
 May the Lord repay you a hundredfold.
 For our part, we will do everything within our power to ensure that all the Masses requested are regularly celebrated.
 With the assurance of our humble prayers for you, for all your collaborators, without forgetting all the benefactors of your work.
 Thank you once again for everything.

 Priests in Ukraine creating care packages for the vulnerable in their community during COVID times.
 Copyright Aid to the Church in Need.

 To ensure that priests, brothers and religious sisters are able to pay for their own living costs during the coronavirus pandemic, Aid to the Church in Need has set up a special fund and is asking for donations.
-If you would like to make an offering you can do so with the form below:
+If you would like to make an offering you can do so below: